pushkar100/game-of-thrones/README.md

 - `Characters`: Responsible for managing the widget displaying the list of characters
 - `Houses`: Responsible for managing the widget displaying the list of houses
 - `Loader`: A component acting as a placeholder widget for another component that waits to load its actual content
+- `BookDetails`: Information on a book
+- `CharacterDetails`: Information on a character
+- `HouseDetails`: Information on a book

 ## Authors: